The future of e-Commerce and what you need to know about it

 With the points above, there’s both good and bad news for some of us.
 The good news is that we can take advantage of so many new opportunities to reach more consumers and make more sales.

-The bad news, though, is that you have to keep up and stay updated, else you will be left behind.
+The bad news, though, is that you have to keep up and stay updated, or else you will be left behind.
 It is important to realize that the Internet is a dynamic place where trends can be made and broken in days.

 Learn more about payments in Malaysia